apache/nuttx/configs/metro-m4/README.txt

 ======

   2018-07-26:  The basic port was merged into master.
 It is still
     incomplete and untested.
-It is missing the clock configuration logic.
-    There is a placeholder from the SAML21, but it is currently stubbed out in the Make.defs file.
-Configuration options in the board.h header file are bogus and also just cloned from the SAML21.

-  2018-07-29:  Clock configuration logic now complete.  board.h
+  2018-07-29:  Code complete.
+Clock configuration complete.
+Unverified
-    configuration options still need to be verified.
-Unverified SERCOM USART, SPI, I2C, Port configuration, and DMA support have been added.
+    SERCOM USART, SPI, I2C, Port configuration, and DMA support have been added.
 I still have no hardware in hand to test.

   2018-07-20:  Brought in the USB driver from the SAML21.
 It is the same
     USB IP with only small differences.
 There a a few, small open issues